w3c/wai-curricula/content/designer/navigation-and-interaction.md

 Students should be able to:

 * create designs that allow users to turn off existing time limits
-* create designs that allow users to adjust existing time limits at least ten times the original setting
+* create designs that allow users to adjust existing time limits up to at least ten times the original setting
 * create designs that support extending existing time limits by warning the user at least twenty seconds before the time limit expires
 * ensure content that auto scrolls can be paused and resumed from where it was left to allow users to better read and process content